fdonnet/dapper-sql-generator/README.md

 Use your Visual Studio Database Project (SSDT) to generate boring stuff to code. (good tables definition => good generation)

 **Based on your tables definition and your generator configuration:**
-- Generate all the standard stored procedures
+- Generate standard stored procedures
-- Generate all the base C# entities
+- Generate base C# entities
-- Generate the base data access layer
+- Generate base data access layer

 ## Limitations
 A lot....... (but you can help!)